-One of the most intriguing results of continuation of Moore's law is the so-called Internet of Things (IoT).
+One the most intriguing results continuation Moore's law is the so-called Internet of Things (IoT).
 It has gotten so cheap to put a relatively powerful computer, network and sensor system into almost any device that it's becoming a no-brainer to do so.
 On the consumer side, everything from thermostats to watches to alarm systems to TVs all now sport computers and network connections.
 But the truly grand-scale thinking is on the municipal and business side.

 In cities, law enforcement and traffic managers have installed cameras and traffic monitors almost everywhere, and more are planned.
-While policy makers and privacy advocates spar over fourth amendment issues, city CIOs have just as big of an issue with managing the networks that transport all this data.
+While policy makers and privacy advocates spar over fourth issues, city CIOs have just as big an issue with managing the networks that transport all this data.

 SDN and network orchestration let engineers manage greater volume

-We're not sure if the economic impact on the network will be in the many trillions too, but networks will grow and become more complex, which means the relatively manual methods of managing networks will be rendered economically unviable.
+We're not sure if the economic impact on the network will be in the many trillions too, but networks will grow and become more complex, which means the relatively manual methods managing networks will be rendered economically unviable.

-Manual management of physical components was what stalled server proliferation before virtualization became widely used.
+Manual management physical components was what stalled server proliferation before virtualization became widely used.
 Before virtualization and the orchestration capabilities that it enabled, server managers could handle perhaps 100 systems.
 Now they handle thousands.
 Likewise, today a network manager can handle a hundred or so networking devices.
 As the IoT moves from promise to reality, they'll have to manage 10 to 100 times that many devices.